Have I become a digital nomad without even realizing it?

 Being your own boss requires discipline, facing (and coping with) the inevitable fear that comes with the unknown, and working on all the ways you may have previously self-sabotaged that you didn’t even realize before.
 The uncertainty and risks are enough to make many people throw in the towel.
 And I don’t blame them.
 Well-known entrepreneur Elon Musk says “Being an Entrepreneur is like eating glass and staring into the abyss of death.”
 And his company’s recent rocket “explosion” points to another aspect of being your own boss that you need to be prepared for: failure.

 But, just as being honest about the bittersweet reality of expat life sets you up to work on tools to embrace it, I think the same is true for life as an entrepreneur.
 I have to make myself go play at times when my automatic reaction would be to work, because I know that playing is good for my soul (and also productivity!).
 I have to invest in my social life and even seek out professional networking groups, not necessarily to get more clients, but just to ensure I have people to chat with outside of my work day.
-And I have to work on ways to challenge the fears, criticism and perfectionism that are behind my own procrastination tendencies.
+And I have to work on ways to challenge my inner business critic, and the fears, criticism and perfectionism that are behind my own procrastination tendencies.
 Reading books like Brene Brown’s “The Gifts of Imperfection” and Elizabeth Gilbert’s “Big Magic,” have been lifesavers in these areas.